1696 – Iberville began a march across the Avalon Peninsula to take St. John’s (see May 19).

 1987 – Former Premier of Quebec (1976 – 1985) and leader of the separatist Parti Quebecois René Levesque died in Montreal, Quebec.
 He was born in 1922.

 1992 – Canadian physicist from Ottawa, Ontario, Steve McLean landed safely at the Kennedy Space Centre.
 He had spent 10 days on board the shuttle Columbia (dubbed the STS-52 mission).
-Part of his other accomplishments are that he tested the Canadarm, did some space station construction jobs, as well as Canada’s Advanced Space Vision System.
+Part of his other accomplishments is that he tested the Canadarm, did some space station construction jobs, as well as Canada’s Advanced Space Vision System.
 Very cool!

-1992 – In Montreal, Quebec, St-Cyrille Boulevard is renamed René Levesque.
+1992 – In Montreal, Quebec, St-Cyrille Boulevard is renamed, René Levesque.

 1995 – C.P.
 Rail began its commuter service between Vancouver and Mission, in British Columbia.